2017 Conference Presentations

 practice standards as well as an opportunity to discuss health-related issues

 affecting the perinatal community.
-This one day conference will occur on
+This one day conference occurred on

-June 1, 2017 and will address many of the most pressing perinatal
+June 1, 2017 and addressed many of the most pressing perinatal

 issues in the healthcare community focusing on current neonatal and

 obstetrical topics.
-The program is designed for perinatal nurses, pediatricians,
+The program was designed for perinatal nurses, pediatricians,

 obstetricians, neonatologists, hospital administrators, social workers, health